High School Musical: The Musical: The Series: Development

 On November 9, 2017, Disney announced the development of a television series adaptation of their High School Musical film series created by Peter Barsocchini.
 The series was expected to premiere on the upcoming Disney+ streaming service, which was still unnamed at the time.
 Tim Federle was approached by the company, and he pitched the documentary-style series in January 2018.
 He went on to draft the pilot together with Disney Channel, who contributed to the production of the series.
 The series is also produced by companies Chorus Boy and Salty Pictures.
 Federle was first reported to be serving as a writer and executive producer for the series in May 2018.
 In September, Disney officially gave the production a series order for a first season consisting of ten episodes.
 Oliver Goldstick was expected to serve as showrunner and an additional executive producer while Julie Ashton would oversee the casting process.
 Alongside this announcement, the show was described as a mockumentary, and a list of character names and descriptions was released.
 By May 2019, Goldstick had departed the series over "creative differences", having served as showrunner for the first four episodes.
 Nellie Andreeva of Deadline Hollywood attributed Goldstick's departure to him wanting to incorporate more mature themes in the series.
 Federle assumed the position of showrunner for the remainder of the first season.

 In October 2019, ahead of the release of the first season, Disney+ renewed the series for a second season.
 Federle stated that the second season's plot would not revolve around a production of High School Musical 2; in February 2020, the featured production was reported as Beauty and the Beast.

 Disney+ renewed the series for a third season in September 2021.
 For its third season, the story is set at a sleep-away theater camp and takes place over the summer school break.
 It was teased in November that the featured production would be Frozen, which was confirmed in January 2022.

-Ahead of the third season premiere, Disney+ renewed the series for a fourth season in May 2022.
+Ahead of the third-season premiere, Disney+ renewed the series for a fourth season in May 2022.
 It was announced in September that the featured musical would be based on the film High School Musical 3: Senior Year.
-In the season, the students will return to East High where the filming of a fictionalized film, High School Musical 4: The Reunion, takes place.
+In the season, the students return to East High where the filming of a fictionalized film, High School Musical 4: The Reunion, takes place.
+It was reported in June 2023 that the series would end with its fourth season.
+Federle decided to end the series at a high point, midway through the production of the fourth season.
+He suggested that the series had reach a peak level of meta, and wanted to avoid a cliffhanger at the end of the season that might not get resolved if the series was later cancelled.